-We present impacts on labor market for both treatment group - A and B in table 4 and our results reveal contrasts in households' experiences.
-Daily wages are not found to be severely affected (positive impact) with statistical significance for rainfall-based flood treatment households' (estimated by BDT 146).25 This somewhat been justified in some previous empirical researches (e.g. Shah and Steinberg, 2012; Banerjee, 2007).26 However, real wages are found to decrease for flood affected (self-reported) households' in both estimations 1 and 2 (but in this case without statistical significance).
-Interestingly, salaried wage seems 2.7 percent higher compared to the mean (estimated approx. BDT 2,969) in treatment group A with 0.3 percent drop (compared to the mean) for treatment group B but without statistical significance as well.27 This result is also partially found consistent with the findings of Mueller and Quisumbing (2011).
-The other labor market outcomes are found to significantly improve for flood-affected (rainfall-based) households' when the estimated model (eq.
-2) interacted with rural, formal education and land ownership status.28 We also observe a contrast in estimates of yearly benefits for treatment groups - A and B.
+We present impacts on labor market for both treatment groups - A and B in Table 4 and our results reveal contrasts in households experiences.
+Daily wages are not found to be severely affected (positive impact) with statistical significance for rainfall-based flood treatment households (estimated by BDT 146).22 This somewhat has been justified in some previous empirical researches (e.g., Banerjee, 2007; Shah & Steinberg, 2012).
+However, real wages are found to decrease for flood-affected (self-reported) households in both estimations 1 and 2 (but in this case without statistical significance).
+Interestingly, salaried wage seems 2.7% higher compared to the mean (estimated approx. BDT 2,969) in treatment group A with 0.3% drop (compared to the mean) for treatment group B but without statistical significance as well.
+His result is also partially found consistent with the findings of Mueller and Quisumbing (2011).
+The other labor market outcomes are found to significantly improve for flood-affected (rainfall-based) households when the estimated model (Eqn.
+(2)) interacted with rural, formal education and land ownership status.
+We also observe a contrast in estimates of yearly benefits for treatment groups - A and B.